boazdavid/llama-stack-examples/README.md

 ## Notes

-- Tool calling with small models is inconsistent - sometimes it works sometimes it doesn't - need to use a bigger model for more consistent results
+- Tool calling with small models is inconsistent.
+Sometimes it works sometimes it doesn't.
+You need to use a bigger model for more consistent results.
-- The Chainlit app automatically ingests documents on startup, which may take some time
+- The Chainlit app automatically ingests documents on startup, which may take some time.
-- All services use environment variables for configuration - customize via `.env` file
+- All services use environment variables for configuration - customize via `.env` file.

 ## Architecture